Angular-Wave/angular.ts/README.md

 to load the app, which components or controllers to use for each element, etc. We specify "what" gets loaded, but not "how".
 This declarative approach greatly simplifies app development in a sort of WYSIWYG way.
-Rather than spending time on how the program flows and orchestrating the various moving parts, we simply define what we want and AngularJS will take care of the dependencies.
+Rather than spending time on how the program flows and orchestrating the various moving parts, we simply define what we want and AngularTS will take care of the dependencies.

 #### Data Handling made simple

-Data and Data Models in AngularJS are plain JavaScript objects and one can add and change properties directly on it and loop over objects and arrays at will.
+Data and Data Models in AngularTS are plain JavaScript objects and one can add and change properties directly on it and loop over objects and arrays at will.

 #### Two-way Data Binding

-One of AngularJS's strongest features.
+One of AngularTS's strongest features.
 Two-way Data Binding means that if something changes in the Model, the change gets reflected in the View instantaneously, and the same happens the other way around.
 This is also referred to as Reactive Programming, i.e. suppose `a = b + c` is being programmed and after this, if the value of `b` and/or `c` is changed then the value of `a` will be automatically updated to reflect the change.
-AngularJS uses its "scopes" as a glue between the Model and View and makes these updates in one available for the other.
+AngularTS uses its "scopes" as a glue between the Model and View and makes these updates in one available for the other.

 #### Less Written Code and Easily Maintainable Code

-Everything in AngularJS is created to enable the programmer to end up writing less code that is easily maintainable and readable by any other new person on the team.
+Everything in AngularTS is created to enable the programmer to end up writing less code that is easily maintainable and readable by any other new person on the team.
 Believe it or not, one can write a complete working two-way data binded application in less than 10 lines of code.
 Try and see for yourself!

 #### Testing Ready

-AngularJS has Dependency Injection, i.e. it takes care of providing all the necessary dependencies to its controllers and services whenever required.
-This helps in making the AngularJS code ready for unit testing by making use of mock dependencies created and injected.
-This makes AngularJS more modular and easily testable thus in turn helping a team create more robust applications.
+AngularTS has Dependency Injection, i.e. it takes care of providing all the necessary dependencies to its controllers and services whenever required.
+This helps in making the AngularTS code ready for unit testing by making use of mock dependencies created and injected.
+This makes AngularTS more modular and easily testable thus in turn helping a team create more robust applications.